lhuanyu/GPTMessage/README.md

 `Draw something` is a hardcoded prompt.
 However, when Smart Mode is enabled, ChatGPT will classify your prompt and select the most appropriate model to handle it.
 Therefore, you could ask, `Can you assist me in creating a close-up, studio photographic portrait of a curious-looking blue British Shorthair cat?`.

-Hugging Face's Inference API is the preferred option since it's free(but slow).
-You can easily switch to DALL·E in the settings.
+OpenAI's DALL·E is the preferred option since it's stable and fast(but expensive).
+You can easily switch to Hugging Face's Inference API(like [stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) or [stabilityai/stable-diffusion-2-1](https://huggingface.co/stabilityai/stable-diffusion-2-1)) in the settings.

 ### Image Caption